 Directions to Albany office:

 From Schenectady and points west: take I-890E to I-90E via the left exit towards Albany.
 Merge onto I-87N via exit 1N toward Albany Int’l airport/Montreal.
 Take the Rt-5 E/Wolf Rd. exit, Exit 2E, toward Albany.
 Merge onto Wolf Rd.
-Turn Left onto Computer Dr. W. 3 Computer Dr. W. is on the Right.
+Turn right onto Computer Dr. E. Go to stop sign, turn left onto Aviation Rd, and building 24 is on right.
+Office is inside first one on right.

 From Troy, and points east:

 Take Rt.
 7W, merge onto I-87S via exit on the Left toward Albany.
 Take Exit 4 toward Rt.
 155W/Albany Airport.
 Turn Left onto Wolf Rd/Rt-155/CR-153.
 Take the 1st Left onto Albany Shaker Rd/CR-151.
 Take the 1st Right onto Wolf Rd.
-Turn Right onto Computer Dr. W. 3 Computer Drive W is on the Right.
+Turn left onto Computer Drive East, go to stop sign.
+Turn left onto Aviation Rd.
+Building 24 is on right.
+Office is inside first office on right.

 To speak with Sandy directly, call 518-429-8104 or email her at email@example.com.